ericacha/makeupstore/README.md

 #### Setup Instructions

 - clone this repository onto desktop using terminal, https://github.com/ericacha/makeup_store.git
-- change directory to "web" folder
+- change directory to the files "web" folder
 - in the terminal type in,  php -S localhost:8000
 - open browser and type in, localhost:8000
 - browser will open this app directly :)